nancyruizu/nancyruizu.github.io/_pages/about.md

 Oxidative stress pathways that mediate capillary stalling and inflammation
 ------

 [Previous work in my lab](https://www.nature.com/articles/s41593-018-0329-4) has highlighted capillary stalling as one of the main mechanisms for blood flow deficits in AD mouse models.
 My research is a follow up of this work, where I try to understand why capillary stalling is happening in the first place.
-Our collaborators at Weill Cornell have discovered [oxidative stress pathways involved in vascular dysfunction] (http://www.nature.com/articles/ncomms6318) that we hyphotesize could be driving capillary stalling, in conjunction with other mechanisms, such as [blood brain barrier dysfunction] (https://doi.org/10.1093/brain/awab387) and [pericyte constriction] (https://science.sciencemag.org/content/early/2019/06/19/science.aav9518)
+Our collaborators at Weill Cornell have discovered [oxidative stress pathways involved in vascular dysfunction](https://www.nature.com/articles/ncomms6318) that we hyphotesize could be driving capillary stalling, in conjunction with other mechanisms, such as [blood brain barrier dysfunction](https://doi.org/10.1093/brain/awab387) and [pericyte constriction](https://science.sciencemag.org/content/early/2019/06/19/science.aav9518).
+By inhibiting oxidative stress, I aim to understand whether this has any effect capillary stalling, blood flow, vascular inflammation, and behavior.

 <p align="center">
 <img src="https://nancyruizu.github.io/images/VEGF.png" width="800px">
 </p>

+From Ali et al., 2021 *BRAIN*